treehugger.scala

 import treehuggerDSL._

-The first line shows the structure of the returned tree, and the second line is the Scala source code represented by the tree.
-Because it is responsible for formatting of the string, your code generating code would be more clear using treehugger.
+The result of the tree shows the structure, and treeToString(tree) shows the Scala source code represented by the tree.
+Because it is responsible for formatting of the String, your code generating code would be more clear using treehugger.

 Classy example